-- Because you only pay a listing fee, no commission on rentals, you’ll reap higher profits on this platform than monthly Airbnb rentals.
+- With no commission on rentals (only a listing fee) you’ll reap higher profits on this platform than monthly Airbnb rentals.

-- In many locations, stays longer than 30 days are exempt from local housing and hospitality taxes.
+- In many locations, stays longer than 30 days are exempt from local hotel and hospitality taxes.

-Most users of this website are traveling nurses – they are the demographic that the site primarily caters to- but all sorts of people use Furnished Finder for temporary lodging when they need a furnished short-term rental for a month or longer.
+Most users of this website are traveling nurses.
+The site was actually created to serve traveling nurses, but all sorts of people use Furnished Finder when they need a furnished short-term rental for a month or longer.

-Some business travelers may use Furnished Finder as an alternative to impersonal corporate housing, while others (including myself, when I moved to St. Louis) may use the platform to secure a safe mid-length furnished rental to live in during the process of purchasing a home in a new city or undergoing an extensive remodel.
+Some business travelers use Furnished Finder as an alternative to impersonal corporate housing.
+Others (including myself, when I moved to St. Louis) use the platform to rent a furnished home to live in while buying a home in a new city.
+One friend even used Furnished Finder while her home was undergoing an extensive remodel.

 Places where Furnished Finder is an option as an alternative to Airbnb

 At the time of the latest update to this article, Furnished Finder exclusively operates within the United States.
-Although it is open to both domestic and international guests.
+It is open to both domestic and international guests.

 Choosing Between a Room and an Entire Place

-Like Airbnb, Furnished Finder gives guests the option to choose between having an entire home to themselves or renting a room in a home that will be occupied by other tenants.
+Like Airbnb, Furnished Finder gives guests the option to choose between having an entire home to themselves or renting a room in a home.

-While renting a room in an occupied home is a less expensive alternative to renting an entire house, most introverts prefer to opt for renting a whole house.
+While renting a room in an occupied home is a less expensive alternative to renting an entire house, most introverts prefer to rent a whole house.

-Thankfully, there are many diverse housing options on Furnished Finder, and renting a small apartment by yourself may actually be less expensive, in some cases, than renting a room in a larger home with more amenities.
+Thankfully, there are diverse housing options on Furnished Finder, Renting a small apartment by yourself may be less expensive, in some cases, than renting a room in a larger home with more amenities.

 How to Pay on Furnished Finder

 One thing I didn’t quite understand when I was new to the platform was how to pay my hosts for the home that I was renting.
-Furnished Finder – as a more hands-off alternative to short-term rentals- doesn’t process payments on behalf of guests and hosts.
-Instead, the contract you’ll sign at the start of your rental will provide instructions on how to pay the homeowner during your stay.
+Furnished Finder doesn’t process payments.
+Instead, you will pay your host directly.
+The contract you’ll sign at the start of your rental will explain how to pay rent.

 My experience navigating and renting on Furnished Finder

 I used Furnished Finder to secure a place to stay during my move to St. Louis in 2021.
-After years of renting from exploitive corporate property management firms in Seattle, I knew I was ready to immediately become a homeowner again when I relocated to St Louis.
-To avoid multiple moves, I decided to find a furnished home or apartment to stay in for the several months that it would take to navigate the process of buying real estate in St. Louis.
+After years of renting from terrible property management firms in Seattle, I knew I was ready to buy a house when I moved to St Louis.
+To avoid multiple moves, I decided to find a furnished home or apartment to stay in until I closed on a house in St. Louis.

-Initially, my experience navigating Furnished Finder was a little bit frustrating – finding an available listing was harder than it appeared.
-More than a few times, I found a rental that seemed like it could work, sent a message to the homeowner, and then received either no response or a response that it had “just been rented out.”
+At first, navigating Furnished Finder was a little bit frustrating for me.
+Finding an available listing was harder than it appeared.
+A few times, I found a rental that seemed like it could work, sent a message to the homeowner, and got no response.

-Despite these early setbacks, I continued to explore my options for short-term housing on the site, and a week or so after I began looking in earnest, I connected with a couple who were soon leaving for international travel and seeking a tenant for their home while they were away.
-Although the home was larger than I initially sought, I decided that after so many years compressed in Seattle, the space might do me good, so I decided to go take a look at the property.
+Despite these early setbacks, I continued to explore my options for short-term housing on the site.
+A week or so after I began looking in earnest, I connected with a couple soon leaving for international travel and seeking a tenant for their home.
+Although the home was larger than I wanted, I decided to go take a look at the property.

 Next Steps: From Verbal Agreement to Legal Agreement